cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/API/connection/subscribe/set-subscribe-relationship.md

 ---
 id: subscribe
-title: Subscribe
+title: Set subscribe relationship
-slug: /api/connection/set-subscribe-relationships
+slug: /api/connection/set-subscribe-relationship
-sidebar_label: Set subscribe relationships
+sidebar_label: Set subscribe relationship
 sidebar_position: 1
-description: Set subscribe relationships
+description: Set subscribe relationship
 ---

 Subscribing to a profile means is that the user will mint an SubscribeNFT deployed by the profile (ProfileNFT) they wish to subscribe to.
 Implementing a subscribe option in your dApp only requires one signature & one transaction (which can be either _relayed_ (for gasless experience) or executed directly by the user onto the contract (if you'd like the user to pay the gas).